avijani/Bank-Churn-Prediction/README.md

-# Bank CHurn Prediction Analysis and Visualization
+# Bank Churn Prediction Analysis and Visualization
-# BANK CHURN PREDICTION

-## BACKGROUND AND CONTEXT
+## SUMMARY

 Businesses like banks that provide several services have to keep frequent check on a major problem of churn rate or rate of attrition.
 Now what does the term CHURN RATE denote: it is the rate at which customers stop doing business with an entity.
 It is most commonly expressed as the percentage of service subscribers who discontinue their subscriptions within a given time period.